Burnley Tennis Club smashes fund-raising target for ambitious indoor facility…but needs more help

 They are hoping to raise more money, with 36 days of the crowdfunder appeal still left to go.

-The overall cost of the project to build the indoor facility which, if all goes according to plan, could be in place by October, will be more than £250,000.
+If all goes according to plan, the indoor facility could be in place by October.

 Some outside investment has been secured, while a portion of the money from Burnley Council’s Town to Turf regeneration project will also be made available.

-However, the likelihood is that the club will have to take out a loan to ensure that the dream becomes a reality.
+However, the likelihood is that the club – which has been officially recognised by the Lawn Tennis Association (LTA) as a future-focused tennis club reaching out to a range of users with diverse needs – will have to take out a loan to ensure that the dream becomes a reality.

 As well as benefiting members, who will be able to play all-year round, an indoor facility will be of great benefit to the wider community such as schoolchildren.